gumyr/build123d/docs/index.rst

 .. note::

-  There is a `Discord <https://discord.com/invite/Bj9AQPsCfx>`_ server (shared with CadQuery) where you ask for help in the development channel.
+  There is a `Discord <https://discord.com/invite/Bj9AQPsCfx>`_ server (shared with CadQuery) where you can ask for help in the build123d channel.

 #################
 Table Of Contents